That were not the life I’d wisht for, but one does what one can in this wicked world.

 Alas, the lady’s husband soon tired of her.
-He grew mad with thinking on how well he loved her money but how little he loved her.
+He grew mad with thinking of how well he loved her money but how little he loved her.

 One day they walked beside a stream.
-The cat watched the flies that danced above it, and the lady picked flowers growing by its side.
+The cat watched the flies that danced above, and the lady picked flowers growing by its side.

 Her lord held her hand as she leaned over the water to pluck a gelder rose.
-He feigned to stumble, and pushed her in.
+Then he feigned to stumble, and pushed her in!

-Oh, how she called to him for help!
-He was deaf to her pleas.
+She called to him for help, but he was deaf to her pleas.

 His servants came with implements to pull her out.
 The cat was waiting by the dam where her body lay.
 Some feared ill doings then.
 They spake of witchcraft, and the constable.